Dependency list

 2. Select Secure > Dependency list.

 Details of each dependency are listed, sorted by decreasing severity of vulnerabilities (if any).
-You can sort the list instead by component name or packager.
+You can sort the list instead by component name, packager, or license.

 Field Description